 7. Insurance Claim Processing:

-• Determining the amount payable to the healthcare provider.
+- Calculating the amount owed to the healthcare provider.

 8. Payment Posting: